Dairy barn with solar panels

 Wind power

 Farms in many areas in this country have one resource a plenty: the wind.
 Where winds are strong enough- for example on ridges, or wide open windy spaces, it makes sense to install wind turbines to harness that wind power and create green energy.
-As of 2016, there were over 1,500 farms in Canada harnessing wind energy.
+As of 2016, there were over 1,500 farms in Canada reporting to harness wind energy.²

 A farmer walks in a field with a wind turbine